Refis pull down mortgage apps again

 The share of refinance loans was down to 52.9 per cent of total mortgage applications in the week; it was 54.4 per cent in the week prior.

 Although for most of us a home is the most expensive purchase we will ever make, it seems that researching a car purchase ranks lower than finding the right mortgage.

 A survey by Zillow found that Americans spend 8 hours on average researching their home loan

 but 11 hours researching their next auto.
 They will also get just 4 quotes from mortgage lenders.
 Buyers spend as much time looking for their next vacation as they do finding a mortgage.

-While they may be the ‘want it now’ generation, millennials actually spend longer finding the right mortgage than Gen X or Boomers and are more likely to shop around for their home loan
+While they may be the ‘want it now’ generation, millennials actually spend longer finding the right mortgage than Gen X or Boomers and are more likely to shop around for their home loan than older buyers.